Habatakurikei/llmmaster/README.md

 - Please comply with the terms of service for each provider's API.
 - Securely manage your API keys and be careful not to commit them to public repositories.
 - There is a limit (32) to the number of LLM instances that can be created at once.
+- Input parameters are not strictly checked by the rules defined by each provider.
+You may face an error due to some wrong paramer or combination of parameters.

 ## Customization